 Bord na gCon receives direct subvention from the State, through the horse and greyhound fund, to assist with the development of the sector.
 Funding for the greyhound industry declined significantly during the economic downturn from a high of €15.3 million in 2008 to a low of €10.8 million in 2014.
 Since 2014, funding has been restored to pre-recession levels through a series of annual increases.
 In 2017, the industry received €16 million and this accounted for approximately 39% of its total income.
 In 2019, it will receive a modest increase of €800,000, bringing the total Exchequer contribution for the year to €16.8 million.

 As I am sure Senators are aware, until recently Bord na gCon was servicing a substantial burden of debt which has acted as a financial straitjacket on the industry.
 The sale of Harold's Cross greyhound racing track has lifted that burden.
-The surplus of approximately €6 million from the sale will allow Bord na gCon, as set out in its strategic plan for 2018-2022, to make further welfare enhancements and improve basic facilities at its tracks.
+The surplus of approximately €6 million from the sale will allow Bord na gCon, as set out in its strategic plan for the period 2018 to 2022, to make further welfare enhancements and improve basic facilities at its tracks.
 That will be to the benefit of all those who participate in and enjoy the sport.

 Before dealing with the substance of the Bill, I would like to refer to the Indecon report, Review of Certain Matters Relating to Bord na gCon, which was commissioned in 2014 by the then Minister for Agriculture, Food and the Marine, Deputy Coveney.
 A wide-ranging stakeholder consultation process was undertaken by Indecon consultants in 2014.
 As part of the review, advertisements were placed on the Department's website and in the farming and sporting press seeking submissions from interested parties.
 A total of 17 submissions were received from a broad range of respondents.